Preview: Fruit Bats coming to HiFi Music Hall this Friday

 But when I hear it, I can’t help but feel like you had a similar sense of anxiety or misery when you wrote it.
 Am I projecting that?

 No, I’m actually happy to hear you say that.
 I think people tend to view my music as very light or sunshiny, which I find myself having to over-explain that it’s not so much.
 So when somebody actually asks me a question like you just asked, it makes me kinda happy.
 I’m like, there’s more to it than that.
 There is an anxiety and an angst in that album about transience.
 A lot of it is based on dreams that I had.
+But the hooky concept of Tripper was this really weird tripped-out dude I met, who was a real person [“Tony the Tripper”].

+A lot of my songs about being swallowed up by the earth, like “Tangie and Ray,” is about that.
+“Tony the Tripper” is just kind of about lost souls living by the railroad tracks.
+“Picture of a Bird” is sort of about giving up on your dreams.
+But again, I try to put humor and pathos in there, too.
+But, yeah, that record — you weren’t wrong in reading a little anxiety in there.

+“Tried to live on the beach and was seared by the sun / Back on the farm his folks were up in arms crying, ‘our baby’s a bum!’ / But them Florida Girls kept him at ease / Ginger and rose and jasmine and all the other smells on the breeze / Up from the marshes she came to him / like a flip flop floatin’ on a wave”

 You helped out on The Shins’ album Wincing The Night Away.
 And I can’t hang up the phone without asking you if you’ve kept in touch with James Mercer or if you had any influence on the upcoming Shins record.